 Knife

-Store in the refrigerator for up to 2 days
+Store in the refrigerator for a maximum of 2 days

 Traditional dish of Neapolitan cuisine